 I even discovered a thread about smoking, where members provided practical and realistic alternatives like e-cigs rather than telling people to go cold turkey.
 You instantly get a strong sense this community has a good head on its shoulders.

-- Here are some quick facts about MyFitnessPal
+- Here are some quick facts

 - 5 Star Rating (Over 350,000 customer ratings)